Zubax/zubax_dsdl/README.md

-# zubax_dsdl
+# Zubax UAVCAN DSDL

-Public unregulated vendor-specific DSDL definitions
+Public unregulated vendor-specific UAVCAN DSDL definitions.

+The background is explained at [new.uavcan.org](https://new.uavcan.org).